 He enrolled at the University of Massachusetts.
 But, he left without completing his degree and moved to New York.

 Rogan had an affinity for comedy, but he didn’t originally plan on becoming a comedian.
 His first choice of profession was kickboxing, but an early end to that pursuit brought him to comedy.

 Joe’s devotion to comedy came at an early age when his parents took him to a live show by Richard Pryor.
 Joe says that experience had influenced him profoundly and he had never laughed like that before.

-When Joe was practicing martial arts and kickboxing, he would often crack jokes in the gym.
-His gym mates and friends encouraged him to try live stage comedy.
+When Joe was practising martial arts and kickboxing, he would often crack jokes in the gym.
+His gym mates and friends encouraged him to try live-stage comedy.

 Joe decided to give it a try and made his first stand-up comedy appearance on August 27, 1988, at a Boston comedy club.